MI2DataLab/nlp_interpretability_framework/README.md

 It was created with WordNet synonyms embedded with ELMo and manually corrected by annotators.

 **A robust model should be robust to changes in input that do not alter its semantics.**
-We test this property of 3 popular models: DrQA, BiDAF and QANet by manipulating questions in two ways: swapping important question word for
+We test this property of 3 popular models: DrQA, BiDAF and QANet by manipulating questions in two ways- swapping important question word for:

 1) its semantically correct synonym and
 2) for word vector that is close in embedding space.